Infinite-dimensional stochastic differential equations and tail $ \sigma$-fields: The main general theorems: l:5A -- l:5B .

-\begin{remark} \thetag{1} In \cite{o-o.tail}, it was proved that all determinantal random point fields on continuous spaces are tail trivial.
-This result is a generalization of that of determinantal random point fields on discrete spaces \cite{ST03,ly.03}.
+It is known that all determinantal random point fields on continuous spaces are tail trivial \cite{bqs,ly.18,o-o.tail}.
+These results are a generalization of that of determinantal random point fields on discrete spaces \cite{BLPS,ST03,ly.03}.